demeralde/cli-esp-trainer/README.md

 pipenv install --dev
 ```

 Then open the project with your preferred editor.
+If possible, it's also recommended to install the [EditorConfig](https://editorconfig.org) plugin.

-Open the pipenv shell:
+Open the Pipenv shell:

 ```sh
 pipenv shell